MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/learn/quick-enable-hybrid-vm.md

 Get started with [Azure Arc-enabled servers](../overview.md) to manage and govern your Windows and Linux machines hosted across on-premises, edge, and multicloud environments.

 In this quickstart, you'll deploy and configure the Azure Connected Machine agent on a Windows or Linux machine hosted outside of Azure, so that the machine can be managed through Azure Arc-enabled servers.

+While you can repeat the steps in this topic as needed to onboard additional machines, we also provide a variety of other options for deploying the agent, including several methods designed to onboard machines at scale.
+For more information, see [Azure Connected Machine agent deployment options](../deployment-options.md).

 > [!TIP]
 > If you prefer to try out things in a sample/practice experience, get started quickly with [Azure Arc Jumpstart](https://azurearcjumpstart.com/azure_arc_jumpstart/azure_arc_servers).